ckz8780/mpg_eightball/README.md

 - A nav menu and footer have been added, providing navigation throughout the site and a link to my personal Github
 - Django template inheritance, template tagging and form validation have been used throughout the site
 - The Django messages framework has been utilized for various messages throughout the app (primarily in the authentication/registration views)
-- Some crude Javascript data cleansing has been implemented on the question submission form to prevent some CORS violations
+- Some crude Javascript data cleansing has been implemented on the question submission form to prevent some CORS violations (try entering just a question mark, for example)
 - All HTML and CSS has been validated with the W3C validators.
 JS has been validated at jslint.com with the following properties:
 	- **Global variables:** $, localStorage
 	- **Tolerate:** Long lines, `this`, and whitespace mess